Zhang Jihui: Combat in Korea

 When the PLAAF officially entered the air war over Korea in September 1951, Zhang's 4th Aviation Division was the first PLAAF unit sent into combat, and it was under the command of the Soviet 64th Aviation Corps.
 The 4th Aviation Division was stationed at Langtou Airfield in Liaoning Province, and it was composed of 55 MiG-15s.
-Zhang first entered two aerial engagements with no victory, but he soon claimed his first victory on October 16, 1951.
-While intercepting an UN flight on October 16, Zhang claimed to shoot down one aircraft while forcing a F-86 Sabre to crash.
+Zhang first entered two aerial engagements with no victory, but he soon claimed his first victory on 16 October 1951.
+While intercepting a UN flight on October 16, Zhang claimed to shoot down one aircraft while forcing a F-86 Sabre to crash.
 For this action he was awarded the Meritorious Service, 1st Class.
-On February 4, 1952, Zhang claimed his third victory against a F-86 and received the Meritorious Service, 2nd Class.
+On 4 February 1952, Zhang claimed his third victory against a F-86 and received the Meritorious Service, 2nd Class.

 Death of Major Davis

-On February 10, 1952, US F-86 Sabre ace Major George Andrew Davis, Jr. was shot down by a MiG-15 during his 16th mission in the MiG Alley near Kunu-ri.
-Davis was the highest ranking Korean War ace at the time, and he was posthumously celebrated as a hero and received the Medal of Honor.
+On 10 February 1952, US F-86 Sabre ace Major George Andrew Davis, Jr. was shot down by a MiG-15 during his 16th mission in the MiG Alley near Kunu-ri.
+Davis was the highest-ranking Korean War ace at the time, and he was posthumously celebrated as a hero and received the Medal of Honor.
 About 36 MiG-15s from the 4th Aviation Division were involved in the engagement in which Davis was killed, and Zhang was among the group.
 According to Zhang's own report after the battle, while the MiGs were en route to intercept Davis' group, he and his wingman became separated from the main element.
 As Zhang was trying to rejoin his formation, he spotted a group of eight F-86s in the area between Taechon and Chongye at 0740.
 Zhang and his wingman then swung down onto the tails of two Sabres and opened fire.
 Zhang claimed that he shot down both Sabres, but enemy reinforcements soon destroyed his MiG while killing his wingman.